jemmy512/book-notes/CS/refactoring-2.md

 * Motivation

     Removing duplication is one of the best rules of thumb of healthy code.
 If I see the same code executed every time I call a particular function, I look to combine that repeating code into the function itself.
 That way, any future modifications to the repeating code can be done in one place and used by all the callers.
-Should the code vary in the future, I can easily move it (or some of it) out again with Move Statements to Callers (217).
+Should the code vary in the future, I can easily move it (or some of it) out again with `Move Statements to Callers`.

     If they don’t make sense as part of the called function, but still should be called with it, I’ll simply use `Extract Function` on the statements and the called function.